hehlinge42/nlp_consulting_project/scraper/README.md

 # TripAdvisor scraper

-First step of the project is to scrap TripAdvisor to gather data regarding Londonese restaurants.
+The first step of the project is to scrap TripAdvisor to gather data regarding Londonese restaurants.

 ## Run from Command Line